CH-YanikH/Project_TicTacToeWithKI/README.md

 That's it!
 You have successfully downloaded and launched the game.
 Enjoy playing!

-I apologize for the current inconvenience and complexity involved in installing and starting the game.
-I hope to improve this process in the future.
+We apologize for the current inconvenience and complexity involved in installing and starting the game.
+We hope to improve this process in the future.

 <h2>Screenshots</h2>